facebook/zstd/programs/zstd.1.md

     Due to the chaotic nature of dynamic adaptation, compressed result is not reproducible.
     _note_ : at the time of this writing, `--adapt` can remain stuck at low speed when combined with multiple worker threads (>=2).
+* `--stream-size=#` :
+    When handling input from a stream, `zstd` must guess how large the source size will be when optimizing compression parameters.
+This option sets the pledged source size of a stream to eliminate that guesswork.
+Note that the pledged size must be exact;
+    incorrect stream sizes will cause an error.
 * `--rsyncable` :
     `zstd` will periodically synchronize the compression state to make the compressed file more rsync-friendly.
 There is a negligible impact to